shopewf/mcp/src/oci-logging-mcp-server/oracle/oci_logging_mcp_server/scripts/SEARCH_LOG.md

 {"level":"INFO", "host":" host2", "timestamp": "2019-01-03T00:06:59"}
 ```

-You MUST only use this if you are certain in the property values to select.
-Do not guess the property names.
+Do NOT use the select query if you are not certain of the property values to select.
+Do NOT guess the property names.

 ### `extend`